ninezerozeronine/chip-computer/sphinx_docs/modules/program_counter.rst

 It's similar to a regular register but has some extra functionality:

 - It can add one to it's current value.
-- It's value can be reset to 0.
+- It's value can be asynchronously reset to 0.

 Interface and Operation
 -----------------------